tcouch/rsd-talks/technical/continuous.md

 virtual machines on our local laptop, just as if they were *outputs* of a programming exercise.

-We'll run a local script to provision a VM, with *all the information in a version controlled folder*.
+* Run a local script to provision a VM, with *all the information in a version controlled folder*, alongside the code for the service.

-We will use `vagrant` to automatically provision our machine.
+* (Ops-code and Dev-code in one place.)

 *Everything* can be version controlled together, with no information locked in GUIs.